5 Ways To Get Into UK Property Development For The First Time

 Find the right finance partner for your property development venture

-- The cost of finance is more expensive for first-time developers, reflecting lenders’ understandable caution when you don’t have an established track record.
+- The finance cost is more expensive for first-time developers, reflecting lenders’ understandable caution when you don’t have an established track record.

-- The aim of this first project is to keep costs well under control and make a reasonable profit which will buy you cheaper finance on your next development.
+- This first project aims to keep costs under control and make a reasonable profit which will buy you cheaper finance for your subsequent development.

-- A good finance broker will finesse your application and find you the best finance deal available to you in the market.
+- A good finance broker will finesse your application and find the best finance deal available in the market.

-Clifton Private Finance has wide experience in sourcing and securing finance for inexperienced developers.
-We work with leading banks, private lenders, and specialist institutions across the finance market in the UK, and will be able to arrange the most affordable and flexible finance for your project.
-Call us for a no-cost first discussion about what you need:
+Clifton Private Finance has experience sourcing and securing finance for inexperienced developers.
+We work with leading banks, private lenders, and specialist institutions across the finance market in the UK.
+We will be able to arrange the most affordable and flexible finance for your project.